This is a repost.

 The Rhum Masters would then snatch the first pick from Alaska and used the pick to acquire basketball beast, Sonny Alvarado.

-It’s hard to call them one of the best franchises of all time but they are certainly up there with regards to being the most controversial.
+It’s hard to call them one of the best franchises of all time but they are certainly up there with regard to being the most controversial.

 2000 Mythical Ten